 player --> cdn --> unified origin --> cache proxy --> (cloud) storage

 For every request that Origin needs to serve, it reads the server manifest first and after that the index of the relevant media.
 Only after it has read the index does it know where in the source it should look for the media samples it needs.
+Depending on how the media file is packaged (ISMV, progressive MP4, or CMAF) it may take multiple read requests in order to get from the index to the media data.
 This means that several round trips happen before Origin fetches any media data.

 To make the most efficient use of this caching proxy, we recommend a specific setup for your stream: instead of creating a server manifest that references your source content directly, dref MP4s should be used as an intermediary.
 These dref MP4s contain all of the index information from the source files, but none of the media data, making them small and ideal for caching.